VoxeLibre/VoxeLibre/mods/ITEMS/mcl_signs/API.md

 ## Specifics

-The signs code internally uses Lua lists (array tables) of UTF-8 codepoints to process text, as Lua 5.1 treats strings stupid-simple.
+The signs code internally uses Lua lists (array tables) of UTF-8 codepoints to process text, as Lua 5.1 makes too many assumptions about strings that don't apply to Unicode text.

 From [Lua 5.1 Reference Manual, §2.2](https://www.lua.org/manual/5.1/manual.html#2.2):

 > _String_ represents arrays of characters.
 Lua is 8-bit clean: strings can